 - In order to leverage the library's role as a social justice partner, we will build inclusive models of collaboration that include partnerships across campus departments, the outside community, and the broader profession.

-The Library's 2017-20 Strategic Plan complements the University's mission to build an academic community that educates leaders of competence, conscience, and compassion, and that cultivates knowledge and faith to build a more humane, just, and sustainable world.
+The Library's 2021-24 Strategic Plan complements the University's mission to build an academic community that educates leaders of competence, conscience, and compassion, and that cultivates knowledge and faith to build a more humane, just, and sustainable world.
 Our strategic priorities enact these values by focusing our efforts on goals, objectives and activities that help us re-imagine our work through a social justice lens, center values-based research and learning, promote accessibility and affordability, connect with diverse communities, and build impactful collaborations.

 Critically, this plan aligns with Santa Clara University's efforts to become an anti-racist institution.
 Developing a social justice model for our Library is one response to pressing current commitments for anti-racism and inclusion; it also represents a deliberate next step along SCU's long and imperfect path towards justice.